narasamdya/McpClientWithAzureOpenAI/README.md

 # McpClientWithAzureOpenAI
-MCP client with Azure OpenAI
+This is an example of MCP client using Azure OpenAI chat client